 - Heat pumps are usually more expensive to buy, but cheaper to operate.
 Furnaces are usually cheaper to purchase, but more expensive to operate.

 - Furnaces require proper venting to reduce the risk of carbon monoxide buildup in the home.
 Since heat pumps do not burn fuel, they will not produce carbon monoxide.

 If you’re considering a new heating system but have questions about whether a heat pump or a furnace is right for you, call us.
-All Temp Co. has a staff of skilled heating technicians who are available to answer any equipment questions you may have, help you select the perfect unit for your home, and provide reliable installation services.Tags: A/C, furnace, Heat Pumps, heating
+All Temp Co. has a staff of skilled heating technicians who are available to answer any equipment questions you may have, help you select the perfect unit for your home, and provide reliable installation services.Tags: A/C, Commercial HVAC, furnace, geothermal, geothermal heating, Heat Pumps, heating, Heating Installation, HVAC installation